 Cost Due to Inefficient Process

-Many businesses appear unorganized because there’s a lack of proper process in place for the operation, which is a common mistake in business management.
+Many small and mid sized businesses appear unorganized because there’s a lack of proper processes and SOPs in place for operations, which is a common mistake in business management.

 All of which limits the growth of a company.

 Idle Resource Costs

 Idle resources are the most common “hidden cost” in a company, such as idle equipment and manpower.
 Although they may not consume the resources of the business, they’re still assets of the company, which means the company is burdened with maintenance and upkeep costs.

 Too much underutilized resources also reflect the inefficient utilization of assets in a company.
 Over hiring permanent hires due to an one-off major projects could also result in cash flow drain on excess staffing.
 Instead, look to outsource non-critical functions of the business or take on temporary staffing to handle peak seasons of the business.